fossi-foundation/nix-eda/Readme.md

     * (`yosysFull` for all plugins)

 > [!NOTE]
-> As of the time of writing, if you're using KLayout andgdsfactory for sky130
+> As of the time of writing, if you're using KLayout and gdsfactory for sky130
 > PCells, the versions of klayout and gdsfactory in nix-eda 5.0.0+ are
 > incompatible as the PCells are out-of-date.
 >